Here, as promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.

 - Using the DNS service.

-Register a new domain: you register a new domain; at that moment in domain management, the name servers are automatically entered: ns1.dnsimple.com, ns2.dnsimple.com, ns3.dnsimple.com, ns4.dnsimple.com.
+Register a new domain: you register a new domain; at that moment in the domain management, the name servers are automatically entered: ns1.dnsimple.com, ns2.dnsimple.com, ns3.dnsimple.com, ns4.dnsimple.com.

 We need to create the CNAMEs: